Billie Holiday

 People Also Ask

-Some of Billie Holiday's most popular tracks include Strange Fruit, I'll Be Seeing You, Solitude, Blue Moon, All Of Me.
-Listen to these songs and discover more from their extensive catalog.
+Billie Holiday's most-played tracks include Strange Fruit, I'll Be Seeing You, Solitude, Blue Moon, All Of Me.
+Listen to these songs and explore more from their catalog on this page.

 American jazz singer and songwriter, born April 7, 1915, Philadelphia, Pennsylvania, USA, died July 17, 1959, New York City, New York, USA.Daughter of jazz guitarist Clarence Holiday.
-Godmother of Mal...
+Godmother of Mala Waldron and Lorraine Feather.She made her debut...
 Read the full biography on this page.

-You can find Billie Holiday vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Billie Holiday vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Join the community